Florida loves a good festival.

 December 2018 festivals in Florida

-Miami Art Week and Art Basel Miami Beach, Dec.
-5-9, 2018.
+Art Basel Miami Beach, Dec.
+6-9, 2018.
 Art Basel, an international art fair, draws top tier galleries from around the world plus the rich and glamorous to South Florida.
 A far cry from the street art festivals that dot Florida, this is an event that is not cheap.
 (Tickets start at $50.)
 Over the years, however, a variety of satellite events have developed, creating art-related events for regular folks, including Miami Art Week.
 Learn more about Art Basel.

 Winterfest Boat Parade, Dec.
 15, 2018, Fort Lauderdale